-for the topics covered in the survey.
-Eigenvalues are calculated to find a shared knowledge-domain, determined by the presence of a single factor that explains most of the variation in the responses, with a first to second eigenvalue ratio greater than, or equal to, 3.0.
-Secondly, the model provides a measure of individual knowledge for each respondent (a type of 'competence' in the specific shared mental model) by testing each respondent's agreement with shared beliefs via a proportion match matrix that has been corrected for guessing.
+The consensus model (Romney et al., 1986) estimates shared beliefs relying on three basic steps.
+First, it uses principal component analysis (PCA) to test whether the responses are consistent with an underlying shared model for the topics covered in the survey.
+Eigenvalues are calculated to find a shared knowledge domain, determined by the presence of a single factor that explains most of the variation in the responses, with a first to second eigenvalue ratio greater than or equal to 3.0.
+Secondly, the model provides a measure of individual knowledge for each respondent (a type of "competence" in the specific shared mental model) by testing each respondent's agreement with shared beliefs via a proportion match matrix that has been corrected for guessing.
 And finally, it aggregates individual answers to questions by weighting the final cultural model in favour of respondents with high competence.
 This set of responses produces the consensus-based result, an approximation of the collective knowledge of the group.
-The minimum sample size required for the consensus model depends on the level of agreement, the number of informants, and the validity of the aggregated responses (Weller, 2007).
-For example, at a low-level agreement of 50% (mean competence score of .5) at .95 validity, the minimum sample size is twenty-eight people per group.
-The same at 60% agreement is seventeen people.
-For data analysis the present studywe used the match coefficient method, of the formal consensus model, in the UCINET software package (Borgatti, S.P., Everett, M.G., and Freeman, 2002).
+The minimum sample size required for the consensus model depends on the level of agreement, the number of informants and the validity of the aggregated responses (Weller, 2007).
+For example, at a low-level agreement of 50 % (mean competence score of 0.5) at 0.95 validity, the minimum sample size is 28 people per group.
+The same at 60 % agreement is 17 people.
+For data analysis, the present study used the match coefficient method, of the formal consensus model, in the UCINET software package (Borgatti et al., 2002).

-Cultural consensus analysis uses 'cultural competence' in very context-specific ways.
+Cultural consensus analysis uses "cultural competence" in very context-specific ways.
 Culture refers to shared sets of learned knowledge and beliefs among a group of people.
-Competence is the individual's level of expertise with regard to the set of questions presented, indicating the proportion of items each person knows about the particular domain without moral judgment (Weller 2007).
-Similarly, the method identifies the 'culturally correct answers' to propositions, from consensus-based results or the most frequently held items of knowledge and belief.
+Competence is the individual's level of expertise with regard to the set of questions presented, indicating the proportion of items each person knows about the particular domain without moral judgement (Weller, 2007).
+Similarly, the method identifies the "culturally correct answers" to propositions, from consensus-based results or the most frequently held items of knowledge and belief.